goldeneaglewarrior/dissertation/images/some_images.md

 <br>

 #### What does this actually look like?
-Here is a freqpoly plot, a histogram
+Here is a freqpoly plot
-A freqpoly histogram shows the total agc land reduces dramatically as population density increases even a little
+It shows the total agc land reduces dramatically as population density increases even a little, making comparisons between low and high population densities .. unbalannced

 <img src="freqpoly.gif" alt="alt text" width="450" height="450">